gnonio/weblas-unpacked/README.md

 #### Some compromises:

-* GPU memory requirement is increased four times, can be recovered via the combination of multiple data textures of same shape into one	or combining up to four intermediate result variables side by side on each RGBA channel
+* GPU memory requirement is increased four times, can be recovered via the combination of multiple data textures of same shape into one	or combining up to four intermediate result variables side by side on each RGBA channel (see notes bellow)

 * computations don't benefit from glsl vectorized operations, can be recovered via saves in padding/packing/float conversion computations (ie. transposing is achieved by directly switiching texture coordinates dimensions)